m3047/shodohflo/examples/README.md

 There are other examples as well.

 * `count_client_keys.py` Returns some statistics about Redis keys associated with client addresses.
+You should first `cp configuration_sample.py configuration.py` and modify appropriately.
 * `../agents/dns_agent.py` Uses a `ThreadPoolExecutor` (with a pool size of 1) to write _Dnstap_ data to Redis.